RvS-CdE/dpserv/README.md

 RESTful HATEOAS document server, with on-the-fly pdf to text and html conversion, support for collections and applying different service limit controls.

+**Goal**: Provide an easy-to-use API for downloading and synchronizing collections of public documents in PDF format.

 Example client:
 https://github.com/PieterjanMontens/dpserv_client